 Use “Settings”, “Reset calendars” in CalenGoo to erase all events and calendars and re-download everything from Google.
 Check if everything is correctly displayed afterward.

 If that doesn’t help, it may be the mentioned error in Google Calendar.
-Please try to export your calendar into a new calendar:
+In that case you can either sync via Android (which uses a different sync method which might not be affected by the problem) or you can fix the problem in Google Calendar.
+To fix the problem in Google Calendar please try to export your calendar into a new calendar:

 - Sign in to Google Calendar ( http://calendar.google.com ) using your computer.